MicrosoftDocs/defender-docs/defender-endpoint/api/exposed-apis-create-app-partners.md

 - Create a new Console Application
 - Install NuGet [Microsoft.Identity.Client](https://www.nuget.org/packages/Microsoft.Identity.Client/)
-- Add the below using
+- Add the following using

     ```console
     using Microsoft.Identity.Client;
     ```

-- Copy/Paste the below code in your application (don't forget to update the three variables: `tenantId`, `appId`, and `appSecret`)
+- Copy/Paste the following code in your application (don't forget to update the three variables: `tenantId`, `appId`, and `appSecret`)

     ```csharp
     string tenantId = "00000000-0000-0000-0000-000000000000"; // Paste your own tenant ID here